piyush-cell/hello-world/README.md

 # hello-world
 future project
-hi humans i like desktop development c++
+hi humans i like desktop development with c++ and i want to build the future with AI ML with python